opendocsg/slw-judgments-backfill/2006_SGHC_33/report.md

 64     The particulars in the statement of claim as to conspiracy to use unlawful means allege the involvement of only the first three defendants.

 65     Counsel for the plaintiff sought to rely on _Belmont Finance Corporation v Williams Furniture Ltd (No 2)_ [1980] 1 All ER 393 (“ _Belmont Finance_ ”) for the proposition that a company, being a legal person, is capable in law of conspiring with its directors.
-Counsel for the Defendants, on the other hand, cited _Chong Hon Kuan Ivan v Levy Maurice (No 2)_ [2004] 4 SLR 801 (“ _Chong Hon Kuan Ivan_ ”) for the proposition that a director cannot be liable in tort for conspiracy with the company if he acted _bona fide_ within the scope of his authority.
+Counsel for the Defendants, on the other hand, cited _Chong Hon Kuan Ivan v Levy Maurice (No 2)_ <span class="citation">[2004] 4 SLR 801</span> (“ _Chong Hon Kuan Ivan_ ”) for the proposition that a director cannot be liable in tort for conspiracy with the company if he acted _bona fide_ within the scope of his authority.

 66     In the latter case, the plaintiff was employed as the managing director and chief executive officer of a company for a term of five years with a provision for renewal for another five.
 As a result of disputes arising, a board meeting of the company was held in which one of the directors proposed a resolution to terminate the plaintiff’s employment with the company.
 The resolution was passed.
 The plaintiff then commenced an action against the directors and certain others for conspiracy to induce and for inducing the company to terminate his employment in breach of the employment contract.
 Woo Bih Li J held, following _Said v Butt_ [1920] 3 KB 497, that the directors could not be